 3. Use ‘LSI Graph’ to increase the length of your blog post with useful content.

-Although I might not always use these ‘LSI keywords’ to add items to the end of my blog post – I can get some context about some of the things people really want as far as content, and perhaps identify additional angles.
-So you want best practices? 🙂
+Although I might not always use these ‘LSI keywords’ to add items to the end of my blog post – I can get some context about some of the things people really want as far as content goes and perhaps identify additional angles.
+So, do you want the best practices? 🙂

 2. Always determine your ‘distribution strategy’ before starting a blog post.
-If your’ distribution strategy’ isn’t SEO – and is Facebook, or LinkedIn ads or any number of other methods – fine, just determine that before writing your epic blog post so that the promotion strategy, and mindset can be built into the post from the very beginning.
+If your’ distribution strategy’ isn’t SEO – and is Facebook, LinkedIn ads, or any number of other methods – fine, but determine that before writing your epic blog post.
+That way, the promotion strategy and mindset can be built into the post from the very beginning.

 3. Average the length of your top ten blog posts – and make sure MOST of your effort goes towards blog posts of this length, rather than just churning out short blog posts for the sake of frequency.
 Why make articles no one will see in 2 years?

-Why not finding YOUR best blog length is Bullsh*t
+Why not finding YOUR best blog length is a mistake

 ‘Time on site’ matters A LOT.